dougludlow/ng2-bs3-modal/README.md

    Emits when `ModalComponent.dismiss()` is called, or when the modal is dismissed with the keyboard or backdrop.

+#### Methods

+- `open(size?: string): Promise`

+   Opens the modal.
+Size is optional.
+Specify `'sm'` for small and `'lg'` for large to override size.
+Returns a promise that resolves when the modal is completely shown.

+- `close(): Promise`

+   Closes the modal.
+Causes `onClose` to be emitted.
+Returns a promise that resolves when the modal is completely hidden.

+- `dismiss(): Promise`

+   Dismisses the modal.
+Causes `onDismiss` to be emitted.
+Returns a promise that resolves when the modal is completely hidden.

 ### ModalHeaderComponent

 #### Inputs